 Engineers make a schematic to explain their circuits.

 The map was the method we used to communicate with each other, even though we didn’t both speak English.
-With this crude but effective map, I could find my next
+With this crude but useful map, I could find my next

 drinking place destination.